Accounting standard: Limitations

-The notable limitations of accounting standards are their inflexibility, time-consuming process to create them, the difficulty of choosing between alternative treatments and their restrictive scope.
+The notable limitations of accounting standards are their inflexibility, the time-consuming process of creating them, the difficulty of choosing between alternative treatments and their restrictive scope.
 Accounting standards were largely written in the early 21st century.
-Massive accounting irregularities at large firms such as Worldcom and Enron illustrate that, despite all these efforts, widespread fraud can still occur, and even be missed by the outside auditors.
+Accounting scandals such as Worldcom and Enron illustrate that, despite all these efforts, widespread fraud can still occur, and even be missed by the outside auditors.